 - Many emerging tech companies are dealing with high turnover as a result of the increased cost of recruitment and onboarding, as well as erosion of institutional knowledge bases.
 A company in the artificial intelligence space is providing new opportunities for key employees based on market analysis, according to its CFO.
 Others have imposed hiring freezes, avoiding backfill for the time being.

 - Job security has become a higher priority in the talent market since Q3 2022.
-Larger organizations with cashflow-positive operations appeal to employees who want stability.
-As this change has occurred, companies have eliminated several retention benefits and emphasizing fiscal responsibility.
+Larger organisations with cashflow-positive operations appeal to employees who want stability.
+As this change has occurred, companies have eliminated several retention benefits and emphasising fiscal responsibility.